anitab-org/documentation/PULL_REQUEST_LIFECYCLE.md

 * Minimum Reviews = 2 PR Reviews from any contributor (at least 1 PR Review from a Maintainer)
 * if successful,
     * Status Change → Label “Status: Needs Testing”
+        * if the PR is a documentation PR, we can label it “Status: Ready to Merge”
 * if not successful, the Reviewer pings the author to let them know various scopes for improvement.
 Contributor is responsible for making changes.
     * Status Change → Label “Status: Changes Requested”